stephengold/jme3-utilities/README.md

 ### jMonkeyEngine3 (jME3) Software Development Kit (SDK)

-The "master" branch of the jme3-utilities repository targets Version 3.2.1 of jMonkeyEngine.
+The `master` branch of the jme3-utilities repository targets Version 3.2.2 of jMonkeyEngine.
 You are welcome to use the Engine without also using the SDK, but I use the SDK, and the following installation instructions assume you will too.